 Wow!
-You were in some seriously cold weather, Mary, as was much of the country!
+You were in some seriously cold weather!
 I have one word for you: Florida!
 Seriously though, I’m sure many P-traps probably froze during the recent cold weather.
 Unless proper precautions are taken, it probably happens more often than most people realize!

 Because we don’t use RV sinks as often as the sinks in our homes, it’s also plausible for the water in the P-trap to lose its sealing ability due to common evaporation.
 Also, as RVs round corners, especially on curvy mountain declines, the water in the trap can be swished out of the trap, again creating that free pathway for odors to enter the living areas.